Mass Cultural Council logo

 Budget/Marketing/Funding Support

-(Detailed descriptions of these categories can be found on our score sheet.)
+(Detailed descriptions of these categories can be found on our guidelines sheet.)

 IV.
 Field Trips

-Up to twenty percent (20%) of total available grants funds will be set aside for the purchase of tickets only for cultural field trips for children (pre K-12) in public, private and parochial schools, as well as those in special needs, or after-school programs.
+Up to twenty percent (20%) of total available grants funds will be allowed for the purchase of tickets for cultural field trips for children (pre K-12) in public, private and parochial schools, as well as those in special needs, or after-school programs.
 Activities, which include performances, educational tours or exhibits and museum visits, must take place outside of the school setting.
-Applicants MUST include date, time, location and name of performance or program to be attended on the application.
-We do not generally fund transportation for field trips.
+Applicants must include date, time, location and name of performance or program to be attended on the application.

 V. Application Process

-Completed applications must be submitted online no later than the October 17th deadline stipulated by the MCC.
-Applications are available on September 1, 2023.
+Completed applications must be submitted online no later than the October 16, 2025 deadline stipulated by the MCC.

 How Grant Recipients Are Paid